BTC-media/antproxy_tool/README.md

 ### Preparation: changing the system registry.
 1. Press WIN+R to open “Run” and type “regedit” to enter the registry

 ![image](https://github.com/BTC-media/antproxy_tool/assets/71077949/68848384-1327-4a23-ba98-f6285c6a0b36)

 2. Go to HKEY_LOCAL_MACHINESYSTEM\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters.
 Find the EnableConnectionRateLimiting key in the right pane and change its value to blank.

 ![image](https://github.com/BTC-media/antproxy_tool/assets/71077949/2e41f839-0247-4973-a0c4-838676803d65)

 If the EnableConnectionRateLimiting key cannot be found, right-click on an empty location to create a new “string value”, name it “EnableConnectionRateLimiting” and leave the value blank;

 ![image](https://github.com/BTC-media/antproxy_tool/assets/71077949/d92ba639-128a-4e00-b2db-28bde18354ae)

 Double-click the installation file to run AntProxy_Launcher.exe.
 Do not close the launch window that appears.
-Otherwise, the agent will be closed and you won’t be able to access the program’s web page.
+Otherwise, the agent will be closed and you won’t be able to access the program’s web page

 ![image](https://github.com/BTC-media/antproxy_tool/assets/71077949/f0af765c-f39d-4adf-b8cc-4d38d47e9941)

 ### Log in to the software web page